Asymptotics of quantum channels: conserved quantities, an adiabatic limit, and matrix product states: Faithful channels

 Let us assume a unitary conserved quantity, $J^{\dg}J=JJ^{\dg}=I$, and show that the above two propositions extend known results (\cite{wolf2010}, Prop.
 6.7) from irreducible to faithful channels.
-Proposition \ref{prop:2} readily implies that $\E$ is covariant (more specifically, invariant or symmetric) under $J$,
+Proposition \ref{prop:1} readily implies that $\E$ is covariant (more specifically, invariant or symmetric) under $J$,

 so conserved quantities are symmetries of the channel.
+Such quantities are also important in determining how the set of channels decomposes into path-connected subsets \cite[Thm.
+5]{Szehr2016} (see also \cite{Bachmann2012a}).
 Proposition \ref{prop:2} implies that $J^{N\leq D}=I$, so the set $\{J^{n}\}_{n=0}^{N-1}$ forms the symmetry group $\Z_{N}$.
 Note that the symmetry group is never infinite for finite dimension $D$.
 Generalizing this, the set of unitary conserved quantities thus forms a finite group under which $\E$ is covariant.
-This is a one-way Noether-type theorem linking conserved quantities to symmetries (see Ref. \cite{pub011} or Ref. \cite{thesis}, Ch.
-2.6, for the semigroup analogue).
-This cannot be extended to a two-way theorem because symmetries of a channel are not always conserved quantities.
+This is a one-way Noether-type theorem linking conserved quantities to symmetries (see Refs. \cite{pub011,Gough2015} or Ref. \cite{thesis}, Ch.
+2.6, for the Lindbladian analogue).
+Note that this generalization is in a different direction from Ref.~\cite{Marvian2014}, which introduces measures quantifying the extent to which a quantum state breaks a symmetry.
+This one-way theorem cannot be extended to a two-way theorem because symmetries of a channel are not always conserved quantities.
 A simple counterexample is the channel $\E=\{X/\sqrt{2},Z/\sqrt{2}\}$, for which the Hadamard operation $H$ taking $X\leftrightarrow Z$ is a symmetry, but is not conserved {[}$\E^{\dgt}(H)=0${]}.